How to buy Micro-X (MX1) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Micro-X Limited is a medical devices business based in Australia.
-Micro-X shares (MX1) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Micro-X has a trailing 12-month revenue of around $5.8 million.
+Micro-X is a medical devices business based in Australia.
+Micro-X shares (MX1) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Micro-X has a trailing 12-month revenue of around $2.8 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Micro-X